RouninMedia/ash/README.md

 # ash
-A Standard Library of Da3SH Modules
+A Standard Library of Da3SH Modules.

 ## <a href="https://github.com/RouninMedia/ashSiteSearch" target="_blank">ashSiteSearch</a>